gabrielsd02/studio-ghibli-finder/README.md

 ## Front-end

-The front-end was made with ReactJS and Typescript.
+The front-end was made with ReactJS, Chakra UI and Typescript.

 ## Conclusion